Behaviors¶

 | Full | All behaviors run every step |

 | Reduced | Personal Space runs at reduced rate and with fewer samples.
-Adaptive surround and Close-Range Pressure skipped by default |
+Approach & Press steering recomputed every N steps (cached between) |

-| Cheap | Personal Space even less frequent, further-reduced sample cap |
+| Cheap | Personal Space even less frequent, further-reduced sample cap.
+Approach & Press steering recomputed even less often (cached between) |

 Tier thresholds are set by Reduced Quality Start Distance (Full → Reduced) and Cheap Quality Start Distance (Reduced → Cheap).
 Full Quality Agent Cap prevents cost spikes when many agents converge on one target.